Coupled Evolutionary Behavioral and Disease Dynamics under Reinfection Risk: Proofs omitted from Section

-{It remains to show that the infected proportion $y(t)$ converge to $\mathbf{E2}$.
-Following analogous arguments as {\bf Case 2} above, we can show that there exists $T_0$ such that $\dot{y}(t) < 0$ for $t > T_0$, $y(t) > \hat{y}^*_{\mr{int}}$.
-In other words, the trajectory will eventually remain confined to \eqref{eq:siri_strong_lowy} and \eqref{eq:siri_strong_mediumy}.
-We now consider the following two sub-cases.}
+Since the second term is strictly negative for $y > \hat{y}^*_{\mr{int}}$, there exists an $\epsilon_s$ and $T_0$ such that $\dot{y}(t) < 0$ for $t > T_0$, and as a result, the trajectory will eventually remain confined to \eqref{eq:siri_strong_lowy} and \eqref{eq:siri_strong_mediumy}.
+We now consider the following two sub-cases.

-{\bf Case 3A: $y_{E2} \in (0,{y}^*_{\mr{int}})$.} Following analogous arguments as {\bf Case 2} above, we first claim that there exists $T'_0$ such that $\dot{y}(t) < 0$ for $t > T'_0$, $y(t) \in ({y}^*_{\mr{int}},\hat{y}^*_{\mr{int}})$.
+{\bf Case 3A: $y_{E2} \in (0,{y}^*_{\mr{int}})$.} Following analogous arguments as above, we first claim that there exists $T'_0$ such that $\dot{y}(t) < 0$ for $t > T'_0$, $y(t) \in ({y}^*_{\mr{int}},\hat{y}^*_{\mr{int}})$.
 In other words, the trajectory eventually remains confined to \eqref{eq:siri_strong_lowy}.
 Observe now that the dynamics of infected proportion in \eqref{eq:siri_strong_lowy} can be viewed as a perturbed system with $s(t) = 1 - r(t) - y(t)$ playing the role of a vanishing input.
 We now show that the equilibrium point $\mathbf{E2}$ is input-to-state stable (ISS) \cite{khalil}.
 Let $V(y) = (y - y_{E2})^2$ be the candidate ISS-Lyapunov function.
 Under the dynamics \eqref{eq:siri_strong_lowy}, we have